WISDOM FOR LIVING DAILY DEVOTIONAL

-“If you keep your mouth shut, you will stay out of trouble” (Proverbs 21:23 New Living Translation).
+“Watch your tongue and keep your mouth shut, and you will stay out of trouble” (Proverbs 21:23 New Living Translation).

-In response to this question of unbelief by this priest, the angel said, “I am Gabriel, who stands in the presence of God, and was sent to speak to you and bring you these glad tidings.
+Replying to this question of unbelief, the angel said, “I am Gabriel, who stands in the presence of God, and was sent to speak to you and bring you these glad tidings.
 But behold, you will be mute and not able to speak until the day these things take place, because you did not believe my words which will be fulfilled in their own time” (verses 19-20 New King James Version).

 Someone who did not say anything, nobody can misquote him!
 Hardly will anyone be in trouble for saying nothing.
 People are usually in trouble for saying the wrong things or for saying more than what is necessary.
 Know what to say and when to stop.
-Don’t let your mouth put you in trouble!
-“The talk of fools is a rod for their backs, but the words of the wise keep them out of trouble” (Proverbs 14:3 New Living Translation).
+Control your tongue.
+Don’t let your mouth get you in trouble!
+“A fool’s proud talk becomes a rod that beats him, but the words of the wise keep them safe” (Proverbs 14:3 New Living Translation).

+Do you know someone whose mouth got him or her into trouble?
+Can you remember someone who suffered because of what he or she said?
 It was the mouth of the Amalekite, who claimed to have killed Saul and came to tell David, that killed him.
-David told him, “Your blood is on your own head, for your own mouth has testified against you, saying, ‘I have killed the LORD’s anointed’” (2 Samuel 1:16 New King James Version).
+David told him, “Your blood is on your own head, for your own mouth has testified against you, saying, ‘I have killed the Lord’s anointed’” (2 Samuel 1:16 New King James Version).

 A similar fate befell the sons of Rimmon from Beeroth, Rechab and Baanah, who also killed Saul’s son, Ishbosheth, and brought his head to David.
 David commanded his young men to execute them (2 Samuel 4:4-12).
 Control your tongue – the mouths of those two brothers killed them!
-Proverbs 21:23 says, “If you keep your mouth shut, you will stay out of trouble” (New Living Translation).
+Proverbs 21:23 says, “Watch your tongue and keep your mouth shut, and you will stay out of trouble” (Proverbs 21:23 New Living Translation).

 Be quick to listen, slow to speak, and slow to get angry (James 1:19).
 God gave you two ears and one mouth!
 Control your tongue when you’re feeling angry.
-Don’t speak when you’re feeling angry – you’re most likely going to put yourself in trouble because you’ll say what you’ll later regret.
+Don’t speak when you’re feeling angry – you’re most likely going to get yourself in trouble because you’ll say what you’ll later regret.
 The ability to control your tongue is a mark of spiritual maturity.
-“We all make many mistakes, but those who control their tongues can also control themselves in every other way” (James 3:2 New Living Translation).
+“Indeed, we all make many mistakes.
+For if we could control our tongues, we would be perfect and could also control ourselves in every other way” (James 3:2 New Living Translation).

-1 Peter 3:10 says, “If you want a happy life and good days, keep your tongue from speaking evil, and keep your lips from telling lies” (New Living Translation).
-Has your tongue ever put you in trouble?
+1 Peter 3:10 says, “If you want to enjoy life and see many happy days, keep your tongue from speaking evil and your lips from telling lie” (New Living Translation).
+Has your tongue ever gotten you in trouble?
 Learn your lesson.
-Control your tongue if you don’t want it to put you in further trouble.
+Control your tongue if you don’t want it to get you in further trouble.
 Control your tongue if you want to stay out of trouble.
 Control your tongue if you’re being provoked to anger.
-James 1:19 says, “My dear brothers and sisters, be quick to listen, slow to speak, and slow to get angry” (New Living Translation).
+James 1:19 says, “Remember this, my dear brothers and sisters: Everyone should be quick to listen, slow to speak, and should not get angry easily” (New King James Version).

-PRAYER POINTS: Father, deliver me from using my tongue to say what will put me in trouble.
-O LORD, let me not misuse my tongue.
+PRAYER POINTS: Father, deliver me from using my tongue to say what will get me in trouble.
+O Lord, let me not misuse my tongue.
 In the face of provocation, Holy Spirit, help me to control myself and refrain from speaking unadvisedly.